Path superposition activating perfect quantum teleportation ability for separable states: The Setup

-Quantum teleportation requires shared entanglement and classical communication between the two spatially separated parties.
-In this work, we investigate whether entanglement between the two distant parties is necessary to obtain quantum advantage in quantum teleportation when superposition of quantum processes is applied in conjunction with the standard teleportation protocol.
-We keep our discussions limited to the teleportation of pure qubit states throughout this paper.
+We examine whether entanglement is necessary for achieving quantum advantage when the standard teleportation protocol is supplemented with superposition of quantum processes.
 In this section we discuss the usual quantum teleportation protocol and the two types of superposition of processes.
 Throughout this paper, $\mathbb{I}_d$ denotes the identity operator acting on the Hilbert space of dimension $d$.
+Throughout, we restrict our analysis to the teleportation of pure qubit states.
 Here $\sigma_i \coloneqq \{\sigma_x,\sigma_y, \sigma_z\}$ denote Pauli operators and $|\phi^\pm\rangle,|\psi^\pm\rangle$ represent the Bell states. $\psi^\pm$ and $\phi^\pm$ denote $\ket{\psi^\pm}\bra{\psi^\pm}$ and $\ket{\phi^\pm}\bra{\phi^\pm}$ respectively.